 Introduction: Save Ocean Wildlife at Home

-Recently I read another article about a pilot whale dead from eating plastic bags.
+Recently I read another article about a pilot whale that died from injesting plastic bags.
 Pilot whales and green turtles (and probably other animals) eat jelly fish.
 Plastic bags adrift in our oceans look like jelly fish and are mistakenly eaten by these animals.
 The bags can drift for hundreds of years, some estimates say up to 1000 years.
 There are efforts underway to capture and remove as much plastic as possible from our oceans.
 I wanted to make sure I don't add any plastic to the oceans so I made this project.
 It is by no means the only answer to the problem, but I feel every little bit helps.
 By heating and pressing the plastics together they will adhere to each other and make a solid puck.
-In the unlikely event that it ended up in the ocean, it looks nothing like a jelly fish.
+In the unlikely event that it ends up in the ocean, it looks nothing like a jelly fish.
 Maybe somebody can scale up this idea and provide a service to cities and towns?
 You may live in an area where more types of plastic are recycled, but here the only plastic that can be recycled are bottles (water, soda, etc) and capped containers(shampoo, cleaners, etc).
 That leaves a huge amount of single use plastic in my garbage bin.
 Wrappers from chips and candy bars, the bag inside a cereal box, the cellophane from a slice of cheese, The plastic rings that hold sodas in a 6 pack to name a few.
 One thing this project has taught me is how much plastic waste I generate, it will definitely alter the way I buy foods when I can help it.
 I hope this can help you curb the amount of plastic waste you generate.
 I don't plan on throwing my melted plastics away, I want to save it and try to make something in the future, maybe my own coffin, lol.